-Shrub species

-Rabbitbrush (Chrysothamnus)

-Snakeweed (Gutierrezia)

-Indigobush (Dalea)

-Desertwillow (Chilopsis)

-Brickellia (Brickellia)

-Grass species
+Shrub species Grass species

-Little Blue Stem (Andropogon scoparius) Poverty Threeawn (Aristida divaricata)

-Red Threeawn (Aristida longiseta)

-Sixweeks Gramma (Bouteloua barbata)
+1. Rabbitbrush (Chrysothamnus) 1.
+Little Blue Stem (Andropogon scoparius) 2.
+Snakeweed (Gutierrezia) 2.
+Poverty Threeawn (Aristida divaricata) 3.
+Indigobush (Dalea) 3.
+Red Threeawn (Aristida longiseta) 4.
+Desertwillow (Chilopsis) 4.
+Sixweeks Gramma (Bouteloua barbata) 5.
+Brickellia (Brickellia) 5.
 Burrograss (Scleropogon brevifolius)"

+Environmental consultant firm Tetra Tech performed a vegetation study in areas of BCOS where projects were proposed in fall 2020.
+This study is available in its totality in the Appendix.
 Bear Canyon Open Space accommodates a variety of species in these lists.
 The OSD has no current plans to revegetate any areas except trail closures; those will primarily consist of cuttings from cacti found in the immediate area, and potentially reseeding with a native seed mix (see page 34 for more information).

 Several invasive species are also present, primarily horehound and false tarragon, but also Siberian Elm, Tree of Heaven, dodder, and Russian thistle.
 Ideally, Bear Canyon Open Space will support a biodiverse wildlife and native plant habitat with invasive species completely eradicated.
 However, the realities make this scenario impractical at best.
 After weighing the benefits and costs of different invasive species removal strategies as well as public comment, the OSD determined that the amount of disturbance wholesale removal would cause far outweighs the benefits of complete eradication, especially considering the ease with which they could again take hold when they are uncontrolled on neighboring properties.
-And finally, as mentioned earlier, there has been negative feedback from neighbors concerning the removal of plants like mature Siberian Elms as they provide shade and habitat.
+Finally, as mentioned earlier, there has been negative feedback from neighbors concerning the removal of plants like mature Siberian Elms as they provide shade and habitat.